 fingertips.
 If there’s a problem or dispute, I can easily find and email the invoice directly to

 the customer.
-There’s no more misfiling, we use less filing cabinets and we were able to
+There’s no more misfiling, we use less file cabinets and we were able to

 redeploy two part-time filing employees.”